Egida/Mirai-Source-Code-plus/README.md

 ## Requirements
 * To be able to use vi.
-* Do not run in WSL.
+* Do not run in WSL.(I tried, but I couldn't use mysql or compile it.)
 * It is recommended that Linux be used as the operating system.

 ## Credits